edreamleo/make-stub-files/README.md

 - Fix all known bugs.
 - A new unit test that ensures that all required ast visitors exist.
 - Add scripts/wax_off.py.

+**Important**: As noted earlier, msf may have outgrown its usefulness.
+Indeed, the wax_off script is likely a better alternative.
+The preferred workflow would be:

+1. Include annotations directly in the sources.
+2. Use mypy to check those sources.
+3. Use wax_off to create stub files and/or remove annotations.